alr621/Getting-and-Cleaning-Data-Project/README.md

 Details:

 The training data set is located in the directory "UCI HAR Dataset/train" and the test data set is located in the directory "UCI HAR Dataset/test".
-Each data set contains 3 files, "subject", "X" and "Y".
-•subject - list of subject id, who performed the experiment •X - list of features
+Each data set contains 3 files, "subject" (list of subject id, who performed the experiment), "X" (list of features) and "Y" (list of activities).
-•Y - list of activities

 First, the "subject", "X" and "Y" of the training data set was merged into one data set called traindata and then the "subject", "X" and "Y" of the test data set was merged into another single data set called testdata.
 Finally the traindata and testdata were merged to form the final single data set called mergedData.

 The list of feature names are located in "UCI HAR Dataset/features.txt".
 It is loaded using read.table() and assigned to a data frame called features. features <- read.table("UCI HAR Dataset/features.txt")

 A custom function called cleandata() has been created to modularize the repetative tasks of merging the data set.
-The function takes 2 parameters:
-•base - the location of the base directory of the data set •type - the type of data set, either "train" or "test"
+The function takes 2 parameters: base - the location of the base directory of the data set, type - the type of data set, either "train" or "test"

 The following code illustrates the prepareDataSet() function: cleandata<-function(base,type) {